-It cannot be denied that work as a journalist is interesting, especially when online media is increasingly stretched in the entertainment world today.
+Being a journalist is interesting, especially when online media is increasingly stretched in the entertainment world today.

-What Journalism is all about?
+What is journalism all about?

 The word journalism comes from two words, namely "Journal" and "Istik".
 Journals are taken from the word "journal" which is a term in French that means diary, while “istik" means aesthetics.